raspberrypilearning/interactive-animation/en/step_2.md

 --- task ---

+--- print ---

+Have a look at the [Make a difference](https://scratch.mit.edu/studios/27520550){:target="_blank"} example projects from the Raspberry Pi Foundation Scratch studio.

+--- /print ---

 --- no-print ---

 Click the green flags below to **experience** the example Scratch projects.
 Look at the appearance of each sprite and how they move.
 Can you identify the projects where the sprites are interactive?